MalinnaLeach/CV/README.md

 A key strength of mine is **feeling confident in situations where I don't have any of the answers**, but can ask the right questions.
 My ability to quickly establish a clear overview brought clarity and momentum to the project.
 I was then able to hand it over to another colleague with a clear plan in place as it passed it's next decision point.

 #### Blogging
 The blog that I started to document my coding journey has had over 2k views, and I've had articles published in Code Like A Girl and Makers Academy.
-Check it out [here](https://medium.com/@malinnaleach).
+I've also been booked to speak on the Ruby Rogues podcast.
+Check out my blog [here](https://medium.com/@malinnaleach).

 ## Projects